sxphyrin/sxphyrin/README.md

 <h4 align="center">

-If you wish to access ones [memories](https://github.com/sxphyrin/sxphiel) .
+If you wish to see ones [memories](https://github.com/sxphyrin/sxphiel) .

 </h4>
 <br>